mikeant42/ProjAlpha/README.md

 Bugs
 ----
-- a strange bug where the npcs dont update unless a projectile is fired (maybe something to do with tcp??)
 - sometimes the client side collision detection will make the character get stuck
-- other players don't show the idle animation
+- other npcs don't show the idle animation
 - npcs "twitch" a little when they choose to remain idle (RoamingBehavior)